 Description Operation Complete Query.
 Use this query to wait for completion of previous commands (software synchronization).
 Syntax OPC?
 Arguments None Query response Returns "1" when operations (preceeding command(s) are complete.
-Example(s) &gt;close (@12!3) - close some relays &gt;opc? - Wait until preceeding 1 command is complete Notes The OPC? query is a blocking command as it waits for pending operations to be completed.
+Example(s) >close (@12!3) - close some relays >opc?
+1 - Wait until preceeding command is complete Notes The OPC? query is a bl ocking command as it waits for pending operations to be completed.
 The computer, however, will not wait longer than the timeout set in the communication protocol (e.g. VISA), which is typically 2 seconds.
 Usually not a problem for QSwitch.
 Just beware not to set the timeout too low (see section 5.2).

-RST

 Description Reset command.
-Bring the QSwitch into the power on state with all relays at their default positions.
+Bring the QSwitch into the power on state with all relays at

+their default positions.
 It also switches AUTOsave OFF.

 Syntax RST

+,

 Arguments None

+Query response None Event only

 Query response None.
 Event only.

 Example(s) >RST

 Notes This command does not restart device.
-This means that an active LAN connection is kept alive and that all LAN settings are unaltered, even though they may have been set to new values by the user.
-For this the RESTart command should be used.
+This means that an active IAN

+connection is kept alive and that all LAN settings are unaltered, even though

+they may have been set to new values by the user.
+For this the RESTart

+command should be used.